 - After letting it cool, turn on the fire again but this time set the knob on medium flame.

-- Now with the help of paper towels and tong, oil the entire cooking surface.
+- Now with the help of paper towels and tongs, oil the entire cooking surface.
 You can lower the flame if a lot of smoke emergers.

 - Repeat the above step until you see no black residue on the paper towel.
 It will take you nearly 3-4 rounds.

 Is carbon steel better than stainless?

 Stainless and carbon, both are types of steel.
-But there are a few dissimilarities between them which makes them ideal for certain uses.
+But there are a few dissimilarities between them that make them ideal for certain uses.
 Firstly, let’s talk about stainless material.
-The stainless steel has a high chromium content.
+Stainless steel has a high chromium content.
 This chromium layer provides protection against rust and corrosion.
 This makes stainless steel ideal for use in areas with naturally high humidity.
 Frequent wet and drying of stainless material will not harm its quality.

 Then there’s carbon which is strong and durable than stainless.
 This is because of atom arrangements of carbon in combination with different alloys used in its composition.
 And impressive strength of high-carbon was used in making swords and other weapons.
 But now people love to have them as cookware as carbon lasts long with minimal care.
 Although it is not as rust-resistant as stainless, it is highly durable and strong.

 Is carbon steel wok good for cooking?

 If you’ve ever traveled to Asia you’ll see many 5-star restaurants and local vendors use carbon steel wok to make famous Asian foods.
 The round bottom shape and carbon steel material make it ideal for cooking many Asain delicacies.
 Not only they look great on the stovetop but they possess a high-temperature tolerance.
 Unlike Teflon that releases toxic chemicals at high temperatures, carbon steel wok remains all-safe to cook even at 500º.